AlbinGit/NUAnimationKit/README.md

 #### Progress-based explicit animations

-And also adds support for progress-based blocks, for properties that may not be directly animatable:
+And also adds support for progress-based blocks, for properties that may not be directly animatable.

+They can be animated alongside another UIView animation:

 ```objc
 [controller addAnimation:^{